How To Stop Garage Floor Paint From Peeling

 Removal of the weakened layer can be achieved through the grinding of the surface, this will ensure that the surface is properly prepared for coating.

 It is important to know that cheap garage floor paints will not be able to withstand high-traffic areas and will eventually become worn where the concrete is visible.
 This, however, is a result of abrasion and not peeling of the floor paint.
-Less expensive products are also prone to hot tyre pickups (this is where the heat of the tyre lifts the epoxy coating from the concrete floor) this is not necessarily a sign of poor floor preparation and is likely to be due to the low solids content in the epoxy.
+Less expensive products are also prone to hot tyre pickups.
+This is where the heat of the tyre lifts the epoxy coating from the concrete floor.
+It is not necessarily a sign of poor floor preparation and is likely to be due to the low solids content in the epoxy.

 Most of these common problems with the peeling of epoxy floor paint can be avoided through correct floor preparation, priming and the use of high-grade epoxy floor paints that are the best paint for garage floors.